 The SLP will help improve the above conditions by teaching patients and their caregivers compensatory strategies to be carried out in the home, and/or as needed, to support safest community re-entry.
 Our SLP’s often collaborate with Physicians, Nurses, Psychiatric/Behavioural Nurses, PhysicalTherapists, Occupational Therapists, Social Workers and Dieticians to provide holistic care for our patients.

 Commonly Treated Conditions

-ReVitahealth’s SLPs makes special use of being in the home or other dwellings to more effectively assess our clients’ real-world needs and individualize their treatment.
-As with our other home care services, clients who have been diagnosed with dementia or cognitive impairment respond better to treatment because they’re in a familiar setting – their own home.
+ReVitahealth’s SLPs make special use of being in the home or established residence to more effectively assess our patients’ real-world needs, and individualize their treatment.
+As with our other home care services, patients who have been diagnosed with dementia or cognitive impairment respond better to treatment because they are in a familiar setting – their own home.

 ReVitahealth’s SLP’s will create an individualized Home Exercise Program for the patient and caregivers to support aspects of education and treatment to ensure safety and continuity of care in their home, and within the community.